Advertiser Disclosure

 • Expedited baggage service

-• Your bags will be tagged with a priority tag at check-in and be among the first bags to come off of the aircraft at your arrival
+• Your bags will be tagged with a priority tag at check-in and will be among the first to come off the aircraft upon arrival.

 Free Checked Bag ($350 Value)